natdlc/udemy-react/README.md

 200. Dealing With Form Submission & Getting User Input Values

+    - validate in backend as well!

 201. Adding Basic Validation

 202. Providing Validation Feedback

 203. Handling the "was touched" State

+    - separate "isValid" from "isTouched" states when validating inputs

 204. React To Lost Focus